henkbirkholz/draft-moskowitz-ecdsa-pki/draft-moskowitz-ecdsa-pki.md

 DN=$DN$organizationName$organizationalUnitName$commonName
 echo $DN
 export subjectAltName=email:postmaster@htt-consult.com
 ~~~~

 Where:

-dir
+dir:

 : Directory for certificate files

-cadir
+cadir:

 : Directory for Root certificate files

-Format
+format:

 : File encoding: PEM or DER <vspace />
   At this time only PEM works

-sn
+sn:

 : Serial Number length in bytes <vspace />
   For a public CA the range is 8 to 19
 {: hangIndent='9' vspace='0'}

-The Serial Number length for a public pki ranges from 8 to 19
+The Serial Number length for a public PKI ranges from 8 to 19
 bytes.
 The use of 19 rather than 20 is to accommodate the hex
 representation of the Serial Number.
 If it has a one in the high
 order bit, DER encoding rules will place a 0x00 in front.